ByLaws of Carteret County Democratic Women

 h) Serve as a member of the Finance Committee.

-i) Transfer all appropriate records to her successor upon completion of her term of office.
+i) Transfer all appropriate records to her successor upon completion of her term

 j) Treasurer will update the paid member contact information to the google doc.